flutter/website/src/resources/security-false-positives.md

 ### Apps delete data using file.delete()

-> "When you delete a file using file. delete, only the reference to the file is removed from the file system table.
+> When you delete a file using file. delete, only the reference to the file is removed from the file system table.
-> The file still exists on disk until other data overwrites it, leaving it vulnerable to recovery."
+> The file still exists on disk until other data overwrites it, leaving it vulnerable to recovery.

 Some vulnerability scanning tools interpret the deletion of temporary files after a camera plugin records data from